ReentrantCoder/present/orm/intro.md

 can be one-to-one, one-to-many, or many-to-many.

 Java developers also have the option of making SQL queries directly in the application by using Java Database Connectivity.
-But ORMs seek to handle simply the task by handling many of the requests that a developer would make through the JDBC application program interface.
+But ORMs seek to simplify the task by handling many of the requests that a developer would make through the JDBC application program interface.